Birational description of moduli spaces of rank 2 logarithmic connections: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Professor Masa-Hiko Saito and Kota Yoshioka for useful comments and valuable discussions.
-He also thanks to Professor Masa-Hiko Saito for reading this paper carefully .
+The author would like to thank Arata Komyo, Masa-Hiko Saito, and Kota Yoshioka for useful comments and valuable discussions.
+He also thanks the anonymous referee for improving this paper and suggesting a proof of the rationality of the moduli space of parabolic connections for any rank.
+He is supported by Japan Society for the Promotion of Science KAKENHI Grant Numbers 22J10695.